Canner/WrenAI/docker/README.md

 to configure your custom LLM instead of using the default OpenAI settings.
 You can find this file inside the `wrenai_data` volume.
 After modifying the file, you can restart the services by running `docker-compose --env-file .env.local up -d --force-recreate wren-ai-service`.

 For detailed information on how to modify the configuration for different LLM providers and models, please refer to the [AI Service Configuration](../wren-ai-service/docs/configuration.md).
 This guide provides comprehensive instructions on setting up various LLM providers, embedders, and other components of the AI service.

-> Note: If your port 3000 is occupied, you can modify the `HOST_PORT` in `.env.local`.